shieldfy/remote-startup-handbook-covid19/README.md

     The first thing to do is to define a corner at your home and set up your disk, chair, and PC.

-    It's important to make it organized and looks like a professional desk like you have at work.
+    It's important to make it organized and looks like a professional desk like you what have at work.

     > Don't ever make your default work from bed or couch